Breadcrumb

 Example Projects You Might Work On

-- Writing short reports or literature summaries
+• Writing short reports or summaries that highlight key findings

-- Coordinating volunteers or events
+• Coordinating volunteers or participants

 Key Skills Employers Expect